chef-boneyard/private-chef-administration/source/installation/prereqs.rst

 Private Chef is supported on the following operating systems:

--  Red Hat Enterprise Linux 6
+-  Red Hat Enterprise Linux 5 and 6 and clones (CentOS, etc)
--  CentOS 6
--  Ubuntu 10.04
+-  Ubuntu 10.04 and 11.04

-Private Chef requires an x86_64 compatible systems architecture.
+Private Chef requires a 64-bit x86_64 compatible systems architecture.

 Configuring the Operating System
 --------------------------------